-Self-Directed IRA LLC Maximum Contribution
+The Self-directed IRA LLC Maximum Contribution

-When you make a self-directed IRA contribution, make it to the IRA administrator/custodian.
+When you make a self-directed IRA contribution, you must make it to the IRA administrator/custodian.
 Contributions cannot go directly to your LLC.
 However, when it goes to the custodian, the funds then transfer to your IRA LLC.

-You are entirely in your rights to contribute less than the self-directed IRA LLC maximum contribution.
+You are entirely within your rights to contribute less than the self-directed IRA LLC maximum contribution.
 In fact, there’s no requirement to make any yearly contributions to your IRA.
 However, it’s very important to keep in mind that you cannot make up the difference in the following tax year.

 Roth IRA changes for 2019 are similar to a traditional IRA.
 Again, the total amount that you can contribute is $6,000.
 If you are older than 50, you can contribute up to $7,000.
-Income limit restrictions have also been increased.
+Income limit restrictions have also increased.

 If you’re a single filer, your income limit starts at $122,000.
 This is up from $120,000 in 2018.
-It ends at $137,000, up from $135,000 in 2017.
+It ends at $137,000, up from $135,000 in 2018.
 For married filers and qualifying widowers, the income limit starts at $193,000.
 This is up from $189,000 in 2018.
 It ends at $203,000, up from $199,000.

 Why can’t I make larger contributions to my IRA?